-VB functions in RegExpr.Bas
+VB functions in the RegExpr module

 Back to help contents

-RegExpr
+Function RegExpr

 Public Function RegExpr(Text, RegularExpression, Optional Flags) As Boolean

-RegExpr returns True if Text matches RegularExpression, and False otherwise.
 The simplest use for regular expressions is to check if a string matches a given pattern.
-See Regular expression syntax rules for detailed information about the syntax of the RegularExpression parameter.
+See the syntax rules for detailed information about what to put into the RegularExpression parameter.

-RegExprResult
+Function RegExprResult

 Public Function RegExprResult(Optional ResultType) As String